Download the PHP package rebing/graphql-laravel without Composer

 The format of the 'rules' configuration key, or the rules returned by the rules() method, follows the same convention that Laravel supports, e.g.:

 For the args() method or the 'args' definition for a field, the field names are directly used for the validation.
 However, for input types, which can be nested and occur multiple times, the field names are mapped as e.g. data.0.fieldname.
-This is imported to understand when returning rules from the rules() method.
+This is important to understand when returning rules from the rules() method.

 Handling validation errors